Predictive posteriors under hidden confounding: Introduction

-First, we open the door towards credible intervals for causal relationships under hidden confounding and, therefore, enable simultaneous causal discovery and calibrated predictions in this setting: to the best of our knowledge, we deliver the first computationally feasible hypothesis test of a covariate being in the parental set of a target response in a linear structural equation model.
-Note that obtaining credible statements for existing causal discovery methods is often difficult as one would need to determine the distribution of causal effects estimators after having searched and estimated a graphical structure of the model. \cite{peters} were able to control against false positive causal selection gathering all submodels that are statistically invariant across environments in a suitable sense.
-Pursuing this thread further, \cite{fan2024environment} obtain a finite sample variable selection property and its asymptotic relaxation in high dimensions.
-Two important limitations of this methodological family is having to assume no hidden confounding and the lack of computational scalability due to an exponentially increasing number of hypothesis tests to be performed, apart from being statistical power not well understood in their context.
+To overcome this, the present paper provides principled credible intervals for causal parameters under hidden confounding and, therefore, enables simultaneous causal discovery and calibrated predictions on distributionally shifted test domains: to the best of our knowledge, we deliver the first computationally feasible hypothesis test of a covariate being in the parental set of a target response in a linear structural equation model.
+Note that obtaining credible statements for existing causal discovery methods is often difficult as one would need to determine the distribution of causal effects estimators after having searched and estimated a model graphical structure, as \cite{peters} and \cite{fan2024environment} attempts clearly showcase.
+Importantly, our method will calibrate well even when prior information is not available, as simulations in Section \ref{sec:sim} show.
+The key message is that the prior is not used to incorporate subjective information—it simply absorbs the effects of weak identifiability \citep{neweak}.
+This is analogous to the well known example of Gaussian priors emerging as $l_2$ penalties in ridge regression: while not representing expert domain knowledge, they entail important technical consequences in regularization terms.